Purpose of the Grant Program

 1. Contact the U.S. Fulbrighter you would like to invite to Finland

 If you don't have a specific Fulbright scholar in mind, you can consult the list of U.S. Fulbright scholars currently in Europe (2019-20).
 You can search this list by academic discipline and specialization.
+Please note that this list includes only U.S. scholars in the Fulbright commission countries in Europe.

 2. Agree the details of the visit with the U.S. Fulbrighter